anthonycr/Mezzanine/README.md

 }
 ```

 Then setup the `mezzanine` extension to pass the file you want to be processed.
-You can pass as many files to the argument as you need.
+You can pass as many files as comma separated paths as you need.
 The path should be relative to the project root.

 ```kotlin
 mezzanine {